Idnan/idnan.github.io/blog/_posts/2019-11-01-grpc-with-nodejs-typescript.md

 One of the biggest difference between gRPC and REST is the format of the payload.
 REST messages typically contain JSON.
 There's no defined interface for the request and response so it's safe to say that you can send anything in request and response.
 Where gRPC on the other hand uses defined interfaces for request and response that are defined using protocol buffers.
 This gives you a huge win over the REST API's and calling the services in gRPC is just like calling a local function.
 Also in terms of [benchmark gRPC is much faster than REST](https://medium.com/@EmperorRXF/evaluating-performance-of-rest-vs-grpc-1b8bdf0b22da).

-So enough with the talk let's start with the actual task.
+So enough with the talk let's start with the actual work.
 We will create a greeter gRPC service that will accept your name and in reply will greet you like `Hi, Adnan`

+## Setting up a Project

 Let's begin by creating and empty project

 ```shell
 mkdir ts-grpc
 ```

-## Structuring our Project
 Now go inside the directory and create the directory structure similar to the one given below

 <script src="https://gist.github.com/Idnan/ce5669e2cdf133e8eb9f5dc8121de5d4.js"></script>

 Now lets install the dependencies

 ```shell
 npm init -y
 npm install grpc google-protobuf dotenv
 npm install typescript @types/node @types/google-protobuf @types/dotenv --save-dev
 ```

 Here's the explanation of the packages that we have installed

 - [grpc](https://github.com/grpc/grpc-node) to use gRPC with Node.js
 - [google-protobuf](https://github.com/protocolbuffers/protobuf/tree/master/js) to use Protocol Buffers (.proto) with javascript
 - [dotenv](https://github.com/motdotla/dotenv) to load environment variables from .env

-Also we installed some dependencies for dev to ease our process of development like typescript and types (starting with @types)
+- TypeScript and typedefinitions to help in development

 Initialize typescript so that later on we can compile the project

 ```shell
 npx tsc --init
 ```

-After initializing typescript replace `tsconfig.json` with below
+After initializing typescript add the below content to your `tsconfig.json` file

 <script src="https://gist.github.com/Idnan/48d0ec2a2743aa2db81a6d275f379a6c.js"></script>

-Open the `greeter.proto` file and replace it with below
+Now open the `greeter.proto` file and add the below content in it

 <script src="https://gist.github.com/Idnan/0fb71d23bb3ca8b0a1cf76065c87db8c.js"></script>

-It create one service `SayHello` that accepts requests of type `HelloRequest` with one field `name` and gives response of type `HelloResponse`.
-You can read about the `proto` file syntax here [https://developers.google.com/protocol-buffers/docs/proto](https://developers.google.com/protocol-buffers/docs/proto)
+It creates one service `SayHello` that accepts requests of type `HelloRequest` with one field `name` and gives response of type `HelloResponse`.
+You can read more about the `proto` file syntax here [https://developers.google.com/protocol-buffers/docs/proto](https://developers.google.com/protocol-buffers/docs/proto)

 ## Generating TypeScript definitions

 Now let's generate the typescript definitions against the gRPC service by using the proto file.
-So to generate the typescript we need some kind of compiler that will translate the `greeter.proto` to typescript definition.
-Here's the dependencies that we have to install in order to compile `proto` file
+To generate the typescript we need some kind of compiler that will translate the `greeter.proto` to typescript definition.
+Here's the dependencies that we have to install in order to compile the `proto` file

 ```shell
 npm install grpc-tools grpc_tools_node_protoc_ts --save-dev
 ```

 Here we installed few more dev dependencies

 - [grpc-tools](https://github.com/grpc/grpc-node) generate javascript files for the proto files
 - [grpc_tools_node_protoc_ts](https://github.com/agreatfool/grpc_tools_node_protoc_ts) generate corresponding typescript d.ts codes according to js codes generated by grpc-tools

 <br/>

 After installing the dependencies now we have to write a script that will loop over the all the available `proto` files in the `src/proto/**/*.proto` and compile them.
 For that open `protoc.sh` and replace with below
 <script src="https://gist.github.com/Idnan/d521870ef2fcd0e406fa7ab521b3407f.js"></script>

 Now we need to make this script executable so that we can actually use it.
 Run the below command to make it executable

 ```shell
 sudo chmod +x ./scripts/protoc.sh
 ```